 Folate, a water soluble vitamin, can be found naturally in a variety food like: dark leafy greens, edamame, oranges, beets, broccoli, liver, flaxseed, and asparagus.
 Folic acid is a synthetic form of folate and it used to fortify foods and supplements.
 Recommendations for adults (19 years+) is 400 mcg per day, pregnancy changes these requirement to 600 mcg/day, and breastfeeding 500 mcg/day.
 Four Brussels sprouts (1 serving) provides 85 mcg of folate.

 • Involved in making & maintaining cells and DNA

 Cruciferous veggies contain a sulphur based phytochemical called glucosinolate, there is great evidence to show that if consumed on a regular basis can reduce the risk of cancer.
 Yet another great reason to eat your veggies!

 How to pick: Choose sprouts with a nice bright green colour.
 They should be free of yellow spots or wilted leaves and have a firm, compact head.

 How to store: Store unwashed Brussels sprouts in a plastic bag in your fridge’s crisper.
 If kept refrigerated in a sealed bag, sprouts can last 2 or more weeks.

 Trim stems, and remove any loose, wilted or yellow leaves.
 Rinse under cool water.

 There are a few great ways to prepare Brussels sprouts.
-Notice that all these methods require little cooking time and water, this makes for greatest vitamin retention and flavor!
+Notice that all these methods require little cooking time and water, this makes for greatest vitamin retention and flavour!

-• Steam ( tip: cut an “X” on the bottom for even cooking)
+• Steam with other mixed greens (Tip: cut an “X” on the bottom for even cooking.)

-*The trick to making delicious Brussels sprouts is to not overcook them.
-Overcooked sprouts begin to lose their bright green color and start to release sulfurous compounds, which is what causes that distinct unpleasant odor.
+The trick to making delicious Brussels sprouts is to not overcook them.
+Overcooked sprouts begin to lose their bright green colour and start to release sulphurous compounds, which is what causes that distinct unpleasant odour.